impedimentToProgress/A2/README.md

 The simulation will create a compressed VCD file in the same directory it is run from (e.g., a2.vcd.gz) To edit what signals the VCD tracks or the name of the VCD file edit `fpga_hardware\cores\bench\orpsoc_testbench.v`

+See `A2Sim.jpg` for an example of a successful simulation.
+Note that the simulation will not stop on its own as the program being simulated never stops.

 This runs simulation from the command line, but it is also possible to run the simulation from inside ModelSim's GUI.

 ## Build an FPGA bitstream